bcmi/libcom/docs/get_started.md

 The visualization results can be found in `results` folder.

 ## Download pretrained models
 During using the toolbox, the pretrained models and related files will be automatically downloaded to the installation directory.
-Note downloading the pretrained models may take some time when you first call some models, especially `ShadowGenerationModel`, `ControlComModel`, and `PainterlyHarmonizationModel`.
+Note downloading the pretrained models may take some time when you first call some models.

 Alternatively, you can download these files from [[Modelscope]](https://modelscope.cn/models/bcmizb/Libcom_pretrained_models/files) or [[Huggingface]](https://huggingface.co/BCMIZB/Libcom_pretrained_models/tree/main) in advance, and move them to the installation directory.
 The correct directory to store pretrained models can be identified from the printed message during the automatic download process.
 For ``ZIP`` files, don't forget to manually extract them to the installation directory.
 More details can be found in the [``model_download.py``](https://github.com/bcmi/libcom/blob/main/libcom/utils/model_download.py).